Attending to Children’s Attention Issues

 Many dads struggle with being too forceful in play, and most moms struggle with feeling at home with it.
 We’re trying to give what was never given to us, and we’re trying to have sensitivity to children’s signals that is far from the blunt, cookie-cutter responses our parents could come up with, hard as they tried.

-And then, when our children do go into the fighting, scratching, clawing beginnings of the release of their deep-seated fear, it's hard to hang in with them.
-It's scary for us to see that much raw emotion, that unvarnished panic, that look that says, “I’ll hurt you if I can,” that's a part of cleansing one's system of stored feelings of terror.
-So in order to Staylisten to a child who’s been labeled ADD or ADHD, or any frightened child, we need to find a good listener.
-We need to grieve for our children, for the moments and days they had that set them up to feel so frightened.
+And then, when our children do go into the fighting, scratching, clawing beginnings of the release of their deep-seated fear, it’s hard to hang in with them.
+It’s scary for us to see that much raw emotion, that unvarnished panic, that look that says, “I’ll hurt you if I can,” that’s a part of cleansing one’s system of stored feelings of terror.
+So in order to Staylisten to a child who’s been diagnosed ADD or ADHD, or any frightened child, we need to find a good listener.
+We need to grieve for our children, for the moments, experiences, and days they had that set them up to feel so frightened and on guard.

 Save